cityofaustin/dts-equity-analysis-zones/maps/readme.md

 ### SSL/TLS Certificate

 The SSL/TLS certificate is sourced via [Let's Encrypt](https://letsencrypt.org/) and is manually renewed every 60 days.
+[Forthcoming automation is planned](https://github.com/cityofaustin/atd-data-tech/issues/22212), and this marker will be replaced with operating instructions once that is in place.

 ### Additional Links